KanikaSharma0610/Cricket_website/README.md

 - Provide a fun platform for cricket lovers to interact with player content

 ---
+## 🔑 API Setup
+This project uses a Cricket News API to fetch live cricket news for the blog section.

+1️⃣ Obtain Your API Key:

+Visit NewsAPI website and sign up for a free account.

+Generate your API key from the dashboard.

+2️⃣ Add Your API Key to the Project:

+Open script.js

+Find the line with uses the api key and
+Replace "YOUR_API_KEY_HERE" with your actual API key.

+3️⃣ Save the file to apply the changes.

+That’s it!
+Your project is now ready to fetch live cricket news with your API key.

+---

 ## 🛠️ How to Run the Project Locally

 Firstly, clone the repository to your system.